-NUI (2020) Regulations, Procedures and Guidelines for the Approval of New Programmes and Changes to Existing Programmes in the Recognised Colleges, p.11.
+6 NUI (2020), Regulations, Procedures and Guidelines for the Approval of New Programmes and Changes to Existing Programmes in the Recognised Colleges, p.
+11.

-QQI (2019) Ireland's Framework of Good Practice for Research Degree Programmes.
+7 QQI (2019), Ireland's Framework of Good Practice for Research Degree Programmes

-- ii. the marks and standards governing research degree programmes are robust and consistent with those in the NUI constituent universities and benchmarked appropriately to the NFQ. - iii. all programmes leading to research degrees in the recognised colleges are subject to appropriate external and independent academic review. - iv. proposals for the introduction of new research degrees are supported with a range of documentation to be submitted to the Registrar before a recommendation for approval is made to NUI Senate. - NUI will establish appropriate timelines with the recognised college to facilitate each stage of the review process prior to approval.
-Institutions must be cognisant of the timeframe required for the design, review and approval of a programme, through the NUI Senate, before it is offered formally to students.
-As stipulated in existing NUI policy, the timeframe for the approval of research programmes is 12 months. - 6.4 Recognised colleges are required to: - i. publish academic regulations for all research degrees offered, and - ii. put in place clearly defined structures covering all academic matters relating to the progress and assessment of students on programmes leading to research degrees.
-These include, but are not limited to, robust supervisory arrangements, monitoring of progress against specific criteria and benchmarks, and appropriate examination arrangements for all research degrees. - 6.5 All research degree provision offered in the recognised colleges will be aligned with the National Framework of Qualifications (NFQ), ensuring that the programme learning outcomes linked to taught module components are consistent with national and published NFQ Awards Standards at Level 9 for master's degrees and Level 10 for doctoral degrees, including professional doctorate degrees.
+- NUI will establish appropriate timelines with the Recognised College to facilitate each stage of the review process prior to approval.
+Recognised Colleges must be cognisant of the timeframe required for the design, review and approval of a programme, through the NUI Senate, before it is offered formally to students. - 6.4 Recognised Colleges are required to: - a) publish academic regulations for all research degrees offered. - b) put in place clearly defined structures covering all academic matters relating to the progress and assessment of students on programmes leading to research degrees.
+These include, but are not limited to, robust supervisory arrangements, monitoring of progress against specific criteria and benchmarks, and appropriate examination arrangements for all research degrees. - 6.5 All research degree provision offered in the Recognised Colleges will be aligned with the National Framework of Qualifications (NFQ), ensuring that the programme learning outcomes linked to taught module components are consistent with national and published NFQ Awards Standards at Level 9 for master's degrees and Level 10 for (i) traditional and structured doctoral degrees and (ii) Professional Doctorates.

-7. Proposals to offer NUI research degrees: Procedures for approval by Senate
+7. Proposals to offer NUI research degrees: procedures for the approval by Senate